Leadership in the Age of AI

 Key points

 • Most leaders are trying to install new software on broken hardware.
-The bottleneck is the human operating system that has to make sense of it all.
+The bottleneck is the human operating system that has to make sense of everything.

 • The upgrade that matters most is not another tool.
 It is the leader.

-Most organisations fail at AI adoption for a reason that has almost nothing to do with AI.
+Most organisations fail at AI adoption for a reason that has almost nothing to do with the AI.
 Their strategy is sound.
 Their data is mostly clean.
 The models work.
-What fails is the human system that has to absorb all of it — and almost no one is funding that upgrade.
+What fails is the human system that has to absorb the change, and almost no one is funding that upgrade.
 We have spent two decades upgrading every other system in the enterprise.
 We have not upgraded the leader.

 How often does AI adoption actually fail?

 More often than the case studies admit.
-MIT's 2025 study of enterprise generative-AI found that roughly 95% of pilots delivered no measurable impact on profit and loss; only about 5% achieved real acceleration.
-RAND puts the broader AI project failure rate near 80% — about double the rate of ordinary IT projects.
+MIT's 2025 study of enterprise generative-AI (work from its NANDA initiative, which tracks how AI moves into real organisations) found that roughly 95% of pilots delivered no measurable impact on profit and loss; only about 5% achieved real acceleration.
+RAND, the American policy research institute, puts the broader AI project failure rate near 80%, about double the rate of ordinary IT projects.
 Gartner expected at least 30% of generative-AI projects to be abandoned after proof of concept by the end of 2025.

 Sit with those numbers.
-This is not a technology that does not work.
-It is a technology that works in the demo and dies in the organisation.
+This is not a technology that refuses to work.
+This is a technology that works in the demo and dies inside the organisation.

 Why does the technology work but the adoption fail?

-This is the part leaders quietly feel and rarely say.
+This is the part leaders feel and rarely say.
 The tool arrived.
 The team is using it.
-And nothing structural has moved — because the operating system underneath, the one made of habits, decision rights, fear and attention, was never touched.
+And nothing structural has moved, because the operating system underneath, the one made of habits, decision rights, fear and attention, was never touched.

-The AI Strategy Session turns the position you are in into a ninety-day plan you can take to your leadership team.
+The AI Strategy Session turns your current position into a ninety-day plan you can take to your leadership team.

 Book your Strategy Session